Thank you for subscribing

 RACV

 From a gorgeous gold-rush era village to an International Book Town, Victoria's roads-less-travelled are punctuated with must-see spots worthy of any road trip.
-Here's our guide to some of the most captivating and unique Victorian towns.
+Here are some of the most captivating and unique Victorian towns.

 Before you embark on your adventure, stay road trip happy by packing your emergency roadside kit and updating your emergency roadside assistance plan.
 Electric car owners are advised to check EV charging availability along the route prior to leaving.